legeiger/HomeAssistant/README.md

 * [SSH](https://www.home-assistant.io/addons/ssh/)
 * [Samba](https://www.home-assistant.io/addons/samba/)

-I'm currently running [Home Assistant](https://home-assistant.io) version __0.100.2__

-__[Raspberry Pi 2B](https://www.raspberrypi.org/products/raspberry-pi-2-model-b/)__ This Raspberry Pi is running [HassOS ](https://github.com/home-assistant/hassos) and HomeAssistant mainly for the ease of adding add-ons and sending load data to the main instance
+__[Raspberry Pi 2B](https://www.raspberrypi.org/products/raspberry-pi-2-model-b/)__ This Raspberry Pi is running [HassOS ](https://github.com/home-assistant/hassos) and HomeAssistant mainly for the ease of adding add-ons and sending load data to the main instance.
 There is a seperate repository for this instance located [Here](https://github.com/SilvrrGIT/Raspberry-Pi2B-Server)

 # Network & Home Assistant Instance Security:
 I think this is an often overlooked part of any internet connected project.
 I am far from a security expert, however, these are the steps I have taken to add some level of security to my Home Assistant instance.